 Mounting the safe in a wall

-However, if, having weighed up all the pros and cons, you are planning to buy a wall-mounted safe, this type of safe is worth looking into.
+However, if, having weighed up all the pros and cons, you are planning to buy a wall-mounted safe, it is worth looking into.
 A wall safe differs from free-standing models in that its interior is defended by a door with concealed hinges allowing the front to remain flat.
 When choosing a wall-mounted safe, you need to choose a wall of suitable thickness.

 You can read more about this in the article "A safe to be built into the wall".